Good Versus Evil In America | Have You Chosen A Side? | The Hardhat Intellectual

 They're not openly vocal.

-I've never ever thought that there was anything inferior about the working class intellect at all.
+We wouldn't, but amongst each other, I never ever thought that there was anything inferior about the working class intellect at all.

 No way, not even a little bit.

-So that I mean, just maybe it's the way I was brought up.
+So that, I mean, just maybe it's the way I was brought up.

 I went to college, but I'm the only one of my three of my three brothers that graduated from college.